IsmaelKP2/sfx-tf-demo/LAB_instructions_content_pack.md

 ### Splunk ITSI Variables

-The Splunk ITSI Module requires various files that cannot be included in this repo and need to be downloaded from https://splunkbase.splunk.com/ then their locations specified in this section
+The Splunk ITSI Module requires various files that cannot be included in this repo and need to be downloaded from https://splunkbase.splunk.com/

+itsi_license_filename <br />
+splunk-app-for-content-packs_140.spl <br />
+splunk-it-service-intelligence_493.spl <br />
+splunk-synthetic-monitoring-add-on_107.spl" <br />
+splunk-infrastructure-monitoring-add-on_121.tgz <br />

+(refer to README.md for details of the configuration)

 ### Download the files via the link provided by the instructor and install it locally